hashlookup/hashlookup-forensic-analyser/README.md

 [![lint_python](https://github.com/hashlookup/hashlookup-forensic-analyser/actions/workflows/lint_python.yml/badge.svg)](https://github.com/hashlookup/hashlookup-forensic-analyser/actions/workflows/lint_python.yml)

-Analyse a forensic target (such as a directory) to find and report files found and not found from [CIRCL hashlookup public service](https://circl.lu/services/hashlookup/) or the bloom filter from CIRCL hashlookup.
+Analyse a forensic target (such as a directory) to find and report files found and not found from [CIRCL hashlookup public service](https://circl.lu/services/hashlookup/) or the [Bloom filter](https://github.com/hashlookup/hashlookup-forensic-analyser#bloom-filter) from CIRCL hashlookup.
 This tool can help a [digital forensic investigator](https://gist.github.com/adulau/e9e95fead4f32ac0fe725cb2a32fdb51) to know the context, origin of specific files during a digital forensic investigation.

 # Usage